tekgourou/Splunk_Chrome_Extension/README.md

 # Splunk Quick Search Chrome Extension

-A Chrome extension that allows you to quickly search selected text in Splunk with a simple right-click in any web page.
+Allow users to instantly search selected text in their Splunk instance with a simple right-click.
+The extension adds a 'Search in Splunk' option to Chrome's context menu, which automatically executes a search in Splunk using the selected text and displays the results in a popup window with intelligent grouping of similar events.

 ## Features